Bartlett Beginnings Family Birth Center

 Your doctor will decide when you are ready to go home.
 Your nurse will help you complete any remaining paperwork and review with you instructions for caring for yourself and your baby.

-Someone will need to drive you home since you should not drive a vehicle for several days after delivery.
+Someone will need to drive you home because you should not drive a vehicle for several days after delivery.

 How long will I be in the hospital?

 The answer varies for each patient.
-Generally it is very safe for new mothers to return to the comfort of their own homes 24-48 hours after giving birth.
+Generally it is very safe for new mothers to return to the comfort of their own homes 24 to 48 hours after giving birth.
 Before you go home, your physician will examine you.
 If you are not medically ready to go home, you will be encouraged to stay and continue to receive the care you need.